SpectraStudios/CityChamp/README.md

 City Champ is a mixed reality first-person combat, tower defense game developed for Meta Quest 3 using [Unity](https://unity.com/) and the [Solana SDK](https://github.com/magicblock-labs/Solana.Unity-SDK).

 - As a player, defend your city 🏙️ from ghoulish creatures 👾 borne from urban social problems.
 Blast enemies, defend the *city core*, and collect reforms to win.
-- As a builder, design new levels using 3D scans from across your city to challenge your peers.
 - As a scanner, scan the meshes for new play areas using your phone's built-in LiDAR scanner to add endless level location possibilities.
+- (*coming soon!*) As a builder, design new levels using 3D scans from across your city to challenge your peers.

 </br>

 ### 👨🏻‍💻 Roles 🦸🏻‍♀️

-#### For players 🎮: (outdoor AR or indoor VR)
+#### For players 🎮: (outdoor AR or indoor VR, headset)

-1. Go to any location in your city where a game level has been created.
+1. Go to any location in your city (AR) or on the world map (VR) where a game level has been created.
 2. Choose the level that you want and pay a small amount in CityChamp tokens to play.
 3. Beat the level by collecting all the reforms that spawn in the play area, while blasting enemies and defending the *city core* from damage.
 Pick up stat boosts to help you in your battle.
 4. Earn achievements and collectables for winning!

-#### For builders 🛠️: (indoor, MR headset)

-1. Choose any scanned area and pay a small amount in CityChamp tokens to use it for your game level.
-2. Design the level by placing enemies, weapons, and stat boosts to spawn around the play area.
-3. Submit your level and earn CityChamp tokens every time someone plays it!

 #### For scanners 📱: (outdoor, mobile)